adonisjs/v5-docs/content/guides/http/request.md

 The `wantsJSON` property is added at the runtime, and hence TypeScript does not know about it.
 To inform the TypeScript, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `RequestContract` interface.

-Create a new file at path `contracts/request.ts` (the filename is not important) and paste the following contents inside it.
+Create a new file at path `contracts/request.ts` (the filename is not essential) and paste the following contents inside it.

 ```ts
 // title: contracts/request.ts